nealcaren/fightordie/_sources/Volumes/14/05/massacre_of_east_st_louis.md

  > A Negro lay a block east on Broadway, with his face beaten in.
 He was not dead.
 An ambulance, driven by white men, dashed up.
 > &nbsp;
-> "If you pick up that skunk we'll kill you, too," cried the crowd.
+> If you pick up that skunk we'll kill you, too," cried the crowd.
 > &nbsp;
-> "I've got a wife and four children at home," said the white-faced ambulance man as he climbed back on the wagon.
+> I've got a wife and four children at home," said the white-faced ambulance man as he climbed back on the wagon.
 > &nbsp;
 > When the fire had eaten its way that far the body was tossed into the flames.
 Two blocks further east lay a Negro who had been beaten until he was dying.
 "Let's string him up," shouted a man. _A rope was brought and the dying black in a moment was dangling from a pole.
 Several "good measure" shots were fired into the body and the crowd went further on.